All India Anna Dravida Munnetra Kazhagam: Expansion beyond Tamil Nadu and Puducherry

-V. K. Sasikala and T. T. V. Dhinakaran era (2016–17)
+Post J. Jayalalithaa era (2016–2022)

 After Jayalalithaa's death on 5 December 2016, her close aide V. K. Sasikala was selected unanimously as the Acting General Secretary of the party on 31 December 2016.

+Succession struggle between V. K. Sasikala and O. Panneerselvam

-On 5 February 2017, she was selected as the leader of the legislative assembly as chief minister.
+On 5 February 2017, Sasikala was selected as the leader of the legislative assembly as chief minister.
 O. Panneerselvam rebelled against Sasikala and reported that he had been compelled to resign as Chief Minister, bringing in a new twist to Tamil Nadu politics.
 Due to a conviction in the disproportionate assets case against Jayalalithaa, Sasikala was sentenced to 4 years' imprisonment in the Bengaluru Central Prison.
 Before that, she appointed Edappadi K. Palaniswami as legislative party leader (Chief Minister).

 She also appointed her nephew and former treasurer of the party, T. T. V. Dhinakaran, as the deputy general secretary of the AIADMK party.
 With the support of 123 MLAs, Palaniswami became chief minister of Tamil Nadu.

 On 23 March 2017, the Election Commission of India (ECI) gave separate party symbols to the two factions: O. Panneerselvam's faction, known as AIADMK (Puratchi Thalaivi Amma), got the "Electric Pole" symbol, and Edappadi K. Palaniswami's faction, known as AIADMK (Amma), got the "Hat" symbol.

+Leadership conflict between T. T. V. Dhinakaran and Edappadi K. Palaniswami

 A bye-election was announced for the Dr. Radhakrishnan Nagar constituency, which was vacated due to Jayalalithaa's death.
 But the election commission cancelled the bye-election after evidence of large-scale bribery by the ruling AIADMK (Amma) surfaced.
 On 17 April 2017, Delhi police registered a case against Dhinakaran, who was also the candidate for AIADMK (Amma) for the bye-election at Dr. Radhakrishnan Nagar, regarding an allegation of attempting to bribe the Election Commission of India for the AIADMK's election symbol.
 However, the Central District Tis Hazari Courts granted him bail on the grounds that the police had failed to identify the allegedly bribed public official.

 However, the chief minister, Edappadi K. Palaniswami, had a fallout with Dhinakaran and announced that the appointment of Dhinakaran as deputy general secretary was invalid.
 So he claims, "We are the real AIADMK, and 95% of its cadres are with us."